-Autumn Wollongong Flexible Autumn Moss Vale Flexible Flexible Autumn Bega Autumn Shoalhaven Flexible Autumn Batemans Bay Flexible Autumn Loftus Flexible
+Autumn Wollongong On Campus

+Autumn Moss Vale On Campus

+Autumn Bega On Campus

+Autumn Shoalhaven On Campus

+Autumn Batemans Bay On Campus

+Autumn Loftus On Campus

+Credit Points: 6

-Credit Points: 8 Pre-requisites: None
+Pre-requisites: None

+Co-requisites: None

-Equivalence: Not to count with COMM100, MGMT142, ECON142
+Equivalence: COMM100, MGMT142, ECON142

-Subject Description: The employment relationship is studied in terms of the influence of the social, economic, political and legal environment and the power resources of employees and employers as well as others such as governments and the State.
-The ideals and assumptions of labour, employers / managers, the State and other stakeholders are analysed in both historical and contemporary settings.
+Subject Description: This subject studies work and employment.
+It explores the influence of the social, economic, political and legal environment and the power resources of employees and employers as well as others such as governments and the State.
+The ideals and assumptions of labour, employers / managers, the State and other stakeholders are analysed in both historical and modern settings.
 The ways in which scholars from labour studies, employment relations and allied fields of studies approach analysis of work and employment relations will be explored and assessed.
+Subject Co-ordinator: A/Prof Di Kelly